 Back

 Born into a family of scholars, Xiao Fan Ru took up calligraphy at an early age.
-After studying at the Beaux-Arts de Nankin (1977-1982), he moved to France and continued his training at the École des Beaux-Arts de Paris, graduating in 1986.
+After studying at the Beaux-Arts de Nankin (1977-1982), he moved to France and continued his EDUCATIONAL BACKGROUND at the École des Beaux-Arts de Paris, graduating in 1986.

-In China, bamboo has always been a favorite subject of artists, poets and philosophers.
+In China, bamboo has always been a favorite subject of artists, poets, and philosophers.
 In recent years, it has become one of the motifs in Xiao Fan Ru's paintings and sculptures.
-The artist shows its simplicity and the elegance of its lines, its capacity to bend without breaking, to surround and protect, but also reveals its more hidden, metaphysical and spiritual meaning, relating to the Confucian tradition of the search for the golden mean.
+The artist showcases its simplicity and the elegance of its lines, its ability to bend without breaking, to surround and protect, but also reveals its more hidden, metaphysical, and spiritual meaning, related to the Confucian tradition of seeking the middle ground.

-The idea is to draw inspiration from the bamboo's momentum and move forward in an infinite spiral movement, in harmony with nature and the world.
-Following these principles, the shape of the circle represents a path (the tao) where emptiness offers itself to inner resonance, to the circulation of breath.
-Cicadas, whose moulting is another metaphor in ancient Chinese culture, resting on bamboos are symbols of life, death and rebirth.
+It's about drawing inspiration from the momentum of bamboo and progressing, in an infinite spiral movement, in harmony with nature and the world.
+Following these principles, the circle shape represents a path (the Tao) where emptiness offers itself to inner resonance, to the circulation of breath.
+The cicadas, whose molting is another metaphor in ancient Chinese culture, placed on the bamboos, are symbols of life, death, and rebirth.

-This happy medium is golden in our troubled times, and so it is on these philosophical foundations that Xiao Fan Ru has named " The Golden Way" this series of sculptures co-created with ColAAb, including the coffee table presented at Private Choice in 2023.
+This middle ground is golden in our troubled times, and it is on these philosophical foundations that Xiao Fan Ru named this series of sculptures co-created with ColAAb « The Golden Path » , which includes the coffee table presented at Private Choice in 2023.

-Xiao Fan Ru is a laureate of the Casa Velázquez in Madrid (1988 and 1990).
-His work has been exhibited in France at the Centre Pompidou (1989), MAC Lyon (2005), Musée Cernuschi (Paris, 2011) and Musée Guimet (Paris, 2020).
-In China, monographs have been dedicated to him at the Shanghai Fine Arts Museum (2005), the Rong Kun Fine Art Museum in Beijing (2014) and the Suzhou Museum devoted a retrospective to him in 2017.
+Xiao Fan Ru was a laureate of the Casa Velázquez in Madrid (1988 and 1990).
+His works have been exhibited in France at the Centre Pompidou (1989), MAC Lyon (2005), the Cernuschi Museum (Paris, 2011), and the Guimet Museum (Paris, 2020).
+In China, monographs have been dedicated to him at the Shanghai Art Museum (2005), the Rong Kun Fine Art Museum in Beijing (2014), and the Suzhou Museum dedicated a retrospective to him in 2017.

-Presentation based on a text by Pascale Le Thorel for ColAAb.
+Presentation taken from the text by Pascale Le Thorel for ColAAb.

 Artists